What is Your

 Costs for reservations vary, depending on the amenities offered.
 Standard campgrounds can include as little as a bathroom building and as much as a pool, game room, and basketball courts.
 What is your camping style—minimal or amenity-laden?
 You can find it all in Door County.
 Read on to see what options best suit your style!

 If you are looking for the most common variety of camping—the variety with a tent site you can drive to, a fire ring, and perhaps a picnic table—you’ll find plenty of options.
-The five state parks are favorite places to camp, but of course there are many private campgrounds that offer various additional amenities and scenery.
+Two of our five state parks (Potawatomi & Peninsula) are favorite places to camp, but of course there are many private campgrounds that offer various additional amenities and scenery.

 If you are in for more of an adventure or for something a bit more off the beaten trail, booking a hike-in only campsite might be up your alley.
 There are several options in Door County for getting more rustic with your camping.
 Both Newport State Park and Rock Island State Park offer camping only accessible on foot: at Newport you’ll find 16 hike-in sites and on Rock Island there are 40 hike-in sites, which also require two ferry rides (or your own boat) to access.